 I’m part of an audio theater company.
 We call ourselves “Voicescapes Audio Theater”.
 We write and produce short audio plays, both comedy and drama.
-We post them online and also perform 60-90 minute live shows, whenever we can.
+We post them online and also perform 60-90 minute live shows.

 Audio theater is theater that is primarily, audio.
 Like old time radio dramas, but updated.
 We try not to use the phrase ‘radio drama’ because it conjures images of old-fashioned melodrama, kitsch, overacting, and schmaltz.
 We write modern, sophisticated material attuned to today’s sensibilities and styles.
 Nothing like the old days.

 For generations, radio was a primary form of entertainment around the world.
 Radio had all the shows TV now does – dramas, mysteries, serial or standalone, sit-coms and other kinds of comedy.
 Talk shows, game shows, news, documentaries, and of course, music.